WNjoroge-glitch/fleet-tracker/README.old.md

-# fleet-tracker
+#Vaccine-tracker
-A simple app that helps you monitor all the vehicles in your fleet.
-Get the current location of your vehicle in real time.
+A simple app that tracks the emerging vaccination centers in Kenya using Google Maps.